LLNL/axom/src/docs/sphinx/coding_guide/coding_guidelines.rst

          m_initialized, license

-2.6.5 A variable that refers to a non-fundamental type **should** give an indication of its type.
+2.26 variable that refers to a non-fundamental type **should** give an indication of its type.

       For example,::